kLiHz/kLiHz/README.md

 Hi there!
 This is **Tiger:blank**.
-I also have a English name, Henry.
-You can call me that, too.
+You can call me my English name "Henry", too.

 - Currently 3rd year in college.
 - As for a Computer Science student, it is common for them to learn many prgramming language such as C++, Java, Python, and also technologies such as HTML, JavaScript, etc.